SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc5](https://user-images.githubusercontent.com/73056944/144760672-fae3690f-f763-44c9-93ee-ad8bf106c083.png)

-#### Test Case6: User can view map assets - grids, routes, boundary - when an empty map is loaded.
+#### Test Case: User can view map assets - grids, routes, boundary - when an empty map is loaded.
 Precondition:
 User must be able to create maps and is on the Maps page.